AryxK6/aryxguide/_posts/2026-04-23-how-to-set-freelance-rate-no-experience.md

 <p>Everyone asks the same question when they start freelancing: what do I charge?
 And the honest answer is that most new freelancers get this wrong in the same direction.
 They charge too little, justify it by saying they have no experience, take on clients who treat them accordingly, and then wonder why freelancing feels exhausting and underpaid.</p>

 <p>Setting a rate with no portfolio or client history is genuinely hard.
 But it is not as random as most people make it.
+According to Upwork's 2024 Freelance Forward report, the average US freelancer earns $28 per hour, but new freelancers often undercharge by 40 to 60% in their first three months.
 There is a logical way to arrive at a number that is fair to you and not embarrassing to say out loud.</p>

 <p><strong>Quick Answer:</strong> To set a starting freelance rate with no experience, calculate the hourly equivalent of your minimum acceptable annual income, add 30% for taxes and self-employment costs, then research the market floor rate for your skill.
 Take the higher of those two numbers.
 Never quote a range.
 Give one number, say it clearly, and stop talking.</p>